arithy/packcc/README.md

 In the action, the C source code can use the predefined variables below.

 - **`$$`**
-    The output variable, to which the result of the rule is stored.
+    The output variable, to which the result of the action is stored.
+The data type is the one specified by `%value`.
+The default data type is `int`.
 - **`auxil`**
-    The user-defined data that is passed to the API function `pcc_create()`.
+    The user-defined data that has been given via the API function `pcc_create()`.
+The data type is the one specified by `%auxil`.
+The default data type is `void *`.
 - _variable_
-    The result of the evaluated rule, which has been stored to the variable `$$` in the action in the evaluated rule.
+    The result of another action that has already been evaluated.
+The data type is the one specified by `%value`.
+The default data type is `int`.
 - **`$`**_n_
     The string of the captured text.
 The _n_ is the positive integer that corresponds to the order of capturing.
 The variable `$1` holds the string of the first captured text.
 - **`$`**_n_**`s`**